 In August 1999, with Eldred about to enter his 80s, the company took a leap of faith by building a state-of-the-art CD manufacturing plant in Ponsonby.
 It was almost 50 years since Eldred had cut his first shellac disc.
 The equipment inside the new multi-storey building gave them the means to master, replicate, print and package discs, and then despatch them.
 A few years later, the plant was expanded to manufacture DVDs. – Steve McGough/Wired for Sound

 Eldred Stebbing passed away in 2009, aged 88, six years after his wife Margaret.
 As the closing pages of Wired for Sound discuss the ambitious venture into digital manufacturing, the dynamic of the family business is explained.
 Every new idea came about after rigorous debate.
 “It was a reality that would see each of them take their own thoughts back to their respective work areas.
 Margaret would head back to the front reception desk where, in the days before computers, she entered client bookings in the diary in pencil and picked up her pen in the evenings and weekends, to write out invoices by hand.
 Vaughan and Robert went back to their respective studio sessions and workshop maintenance and development projects.
 Eldred was invariably back in his office or out on the road, taking on an increasingly consultative role, with one ear on the goings-on in the studios and the other honed for new recording opportunities.

-“Such was the rhythm of Stebbing’s business/family life as it tracked its way into cassette, video and CD and DVD production, alongside its studio artists.” (photo: Simon Grigg collection)
+“Such was the rhythm of Stebbing’s business/family life as it tracked its way into cassette, video and CD and DVD production, alongside its studio artists.”
+In 2023 the company began manufacturing vinyl albums again. (photo: Simon Grigg collection)